styxlab/gatsby-theme-try-ghost/packages/gatsby-transformer-rehype/README.md

 ],
 ```

 The filter option allows you to transform HTML nodes that come from other GraphQL nodes.
+In conjunction
+with the source option, you can also define a different location of your source `html`.
 If your HTML is sourced in from files, `mediaType` must be set to `text/html`.
-If you are sourcing in from other GraphQL nodes, the default location is `node.html`, otherwise use the `source` option above.

 The following parts of `options` are passed down to rehype as options: